StephanStock/SPOG/README.md

 7. A cut on the metallicity has been applied, because the bolometric corrections for these low metallicities would have to be extrapolated instead of interpolated, resulting in less reliable behavior of the evolutionary models.
 The metallicity range of the models available for this routine is from Z=0.0005 to Z=0.06.

 8. The range of masses for this routine is from about 0.1 M_{Sun} to 12 M_{Sun}.
-Higher models are currently not supported due to a difference of how the phase value is defined for these models compared to models with smalle mass.
+Higher mass models are currently not supported due to a difference of how the phase value is defined for these models compared to models with smaller mass.